BIGJRA/BIGJRA.github.io/rejuv.md

 Walk back to the park in the center of Scholar District and talk to Huey again.
-Yet again our story will split a little bit depending on how we handled the Darchlight saga… oh boy.
+Yet again our story will split a little bit depending on how we handled the Darchlight saga... oh boy.

 Be prepared to not be able to return to GDC for a little bit.